-continue on to the steps in how to brush your dog's teeth:
+First gather the needed tools to brush your dog’s teeth:

 - Begin by placing a small amount of toothpaste on your finger and allowing your dog to lick it off.